| Picture | Satellite#NORAD

 will test several new technologies in space.
 Payloads

-on UKube-1 include: - TOPCAT, from the
+on UKube-1 include:- TOPCAT, from the

 University of Bath, is the first GPS device aimed at

-measuring plasmaspheric space weather - The
+measuring plasmaspheric space weather

 CMOS Image Demonstrator by the Open University is a